-Script formatting for IVR prompts is especially important so that the intonation of each prompt will sound natural and correct.
-Because of the concatenation inherent to most IVR systems (that is – small audio files strung together to form a complete message), sentences/phrases are often split up in to smaller files to save time and cost.
+Script formatting for IVR voice prompts is especially important so that the intonation of each voice over sounds natural and correct.
+Because of the concatenation inherent to most IVR phone systems (that is – small audio files strung together to form a complete message), sentences/phrases are often split up into smaller files to save time and cost.
 Mainly by not recording repetitive phrases over and over again, such as "Please press 1".

 Punctuation and capital/minuscule letters are imperative to having your IVR prompts intonated correctly.

-As way of explanation, let's say there are three (4) basic types of prompts.
-We'll call them Complete, Beginning, Ending and Middle prompts.
+As a way of explanation, let's say there are four (4) basic types of voice prompts.
+We'll call them Complete, Beginning, Ending and Middle voice prompts.

 This is a normal/full phrase and read/intonated as a complete sentence.
 It begins with a capitalized word and ends with a period.

 Please press 1 for sales.